bmw-software-engineering/trlc-vscode-extension/plugInREADME.md

 In the new extension (`extension2.ts`), use the exposed API by accessing `trlc-vscode-extension` via `vscode.extensions.getExtension`, calling `getHoverDetails` to fetch hover data, and enhancing functionality, such as formatting text using `TextEditorDecorationType` [see here](https://code.visualstudio.com/api/references/vscode-api#window.createTextEditorDecorationType:~:text=createTextEditorDecorationType(options%3A%20DecorationRenderOptions)%3A%20TextEditorDecorationType) or making API requests to external services like CodeBeamer.

 Also, inside `extension2.ts`, enable sanity checks with a proposed tool called `sanity_checks.py`.
-This Python script, analogous to `server.py`, can use relevant modules of TRLC’s backend. **This can be tricky** and/or very time-consuming and must be planned correctly.
+This Python script, analog to `server.py`, can use relevant modules of TRLC’s backend. **This can be tricky** and/or very time-consuming and must be planned correctly.
 If any sanity errors were found, the UI changes can be handled.
 The Python script could be run with Node.js's `child_process` module and pass the workspace to parse as an argument.

 Later on in the CI the `sanity_checks.py` can be run as well.